All-terrain vehicle: U.S. manufacturers

 American-based manufacturers also produced ATCs in this period, albeit in small numbers.
 Polaris offered the Scrambler in 1985 and 1986, producing appx 1600 units.
-Speciality manufacturer Tiger ATV also produces a range of ATCs, but their liquidation in 1991 left no official record of how many units were produced.
+Speciality manufacturer Tiger ATV also produced a range of ATCs, but their liquidation in 1991 left no official record of how many units were produced.
 The collector ATV market estimates vary drastically, from 300 to as many as 1000 units total production.
 Tiger ATCs were offered for three years, with models using 80 to 500 cc two-stroke engines provided by KTM and Rotax.